AdobeDocs/audience-manager.it-IT/help/using/dil/dil-use-cases.md

 **Descrizione**

 The following code demonstrates how to collect page data and send it to Audience Manager with [!UICONTROL DIL].
 Questi esempi utilizzano una variabile per contenere elementi dati in un elenco semplice o in un array.
-Ricorda, passa variabili come coppie [chiave-valore](../reference/key-value-pairs-explained.md).
-Tenere inoltre presente il `c_` prefisso prima della chiave nella coppia chiave-valore.
-Questo [prefisso richiesto](../features/traits/trait-variable-prefixes.md) identifica le informazioni come dati definiti dall&#39;utente.
-Nel primo esempio, occorre aggiungere manualmente `c_` alla chiave.
-Nel secondo esempio [!UICONTROL DIL] , effettua automaticamente questa operazione.
+Remember, pass in variables as [key-value pairs](../reference/key-value-pairs-explained.md).
+Also, note the `c_` prefix before the key in the key-value pair.
+This [required prefix](../features/traits/trait-variable-prefixes.md) identifies information as user-defined data.
+In the first example, you need to manually append `c_` to the key.
+In the second example, [!UICONTROL DIL] does this for you automatically.

 **Mantieni proprietà valore coerente**

 Tenere presente che durante il passaggio dei dati le proprietà del valore sono uguali.
-Ad esempio, se sono presenti due chiavi identiche con valori diversi, il valore dell&#39;ultima coppia chiave-valore ha la precedenza sugli oggetti valore precedenti.
-Ad esempio, passando `color:blue` e `color:red` impostando il valore restituito su rosso (sovrascrive il blu).
+Ad esempio, se sono presenti due chiavi identiche con valori diversi, il valore dell'ultima coppia chiave-valore ha la precedenza sugli oggetti valore precedenti.
+For example, passing in `color:blue` and `color:red` sets the returned value to red (overwrites blue).

 **Esempio 1: Invia dati come coppie chiave-valore**